atolye15/checklist/checklists/bug-reporting.md

 - [ ] Provide expected result
 You need to provide expected behaviour when you follow the steps to reproduce.

+- [ ] Provide the environment
+You need to say that on which device or browser, you faced with.
 - [ ] Be sure that all the relevant attachments are uploaded.